talent-connect/connect/docs/data-models.md

 - `MentoringSession` > minuteDuration valid values: 15, 30, 45, 60, 75, 90, 105, 120, 135, 150, 165, 180

 ## Static lists
+Note: the values of these static data lists might have changed.
+When we migrate them to Salesforce, use the actual source code where those values are defined as the source of truth, not this document.

 | ConMenteeOccupationCategory |
 | --------------------------- |
 | id: job, label: Job (full-time/part-time)
 | id: student, label: Student (enrolled at university)
 | id: lookingForJob, label: Looking for a job